 The rooms were designed by Cecotti Design, who did Florence's Gallery Art Hotel, and the result is very smart if a little impersonal.
 However, owner Clelia Santoro has taken care to add a few touches of her own, such as a snail-shaped fragment of column or a real cockle shell for the soap.

-The 5 Junior Suites (3 with Jacuzzis and 2 with garden terraces) are split across 2 levels, with a sitting area with a pull-out sofabed downstairs, and slender slate steps up to a cosy beamed bedroom above.
+The Junior Suites (some with garden terraces) are split across two levels, with a sitting area with a pull-out sofabed downstairs, and slender slate steps up to a cosy beamed bedroom above.
 Such is the height of these rooms that they don't feel in the least claustrophobic, and some have four-poster beds.
-The green-themed Garden Suite (with a Jacuzzi and a terrace) is in a newer, lower wing alongside the garden and pool.
+The green-themed Garden Suite (with a terrace) is in a newer, lower wing alongside the garden and pool.
 It’s spacious, with a sofabed and kingsize bed in adjoining arched alcoves, if a little less classy.

 There's an excellent breakfast buffet laid out in the interior dining room or, in summer, taken on a shady garden patio with pretty wrought-iron furniture.
 Highlights are fresh cornetti (croissants), scrambled eggs, bacon and baby sausages, 2 kinds of marmalade, a fleshy blood-orange juice, and a Zeppelin-shaped cheese floating among the cold cuts.
 Here, too, the class is apparent in the heavy silver water pots and the wide variety of teas.